did-app/www/docs/spa/index.md

 let data = response.json();
 ```

-The data will contain your users information.
+The data will contain the user's information.

 <a name="pkce"></a>
 #### Option 2.
 Proof Key for Code Exchange (PKCE)